sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/ACF & PACF 1.png)

-The ACF does not decline quickly to zero as it has significant spikes beyond lag 5.
+The blue dashed lines in the ACF and PACF plots represent 95% confidence bounds.
+Values that fall outside these bounds indicate statistically significant correlations that may need to be accounted for in the model.
+In our plots, the ACF does not decline quickly to zero as it has significant spikes beyond lag 5.
 The PACF also has several lags after lag 5 that are significantly different from zero.
 These plots further indicate that our time series is non-stationary.

 The most common way to achieve stationarity is through a method called differencing. *Differencing* involves subtracting the previous observation from the current observation in an effort to stabilize the mean of the time series.
 This is calculated using the following formula: